 While 100 percent stone-ground whole wheat bread is considered a low GI food, other types of whole wheat bread may have medium GI rankings, with scores between 56 and 69.

-Eating whole grains may help decrease the risk of developing type 2 diabetes, if you choose the right type.
+Eating whole grains may help the risk of developing type 2 diabetes, if you choose the right type.